MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/netadapter/Set-NetAdapterSriov.md

 # Set-NetAdapterSriov

 ## SYNOPSIS
-Sets the Single-Root I/O Virtualization (SR-IOV) properties of the network adapter, such as the number of virtual functions (VFs), the number of virtual ports (VPorts), and the number of queue pairs for default and non-default VPorts.
+Sets the Single-Root I/O Virtualization (SR-IOV) properties of the network adapter, such as the number of virtual functions (VFs), and the number of queue pairs for default and non-default VPorts.

 ## SYNTAX